drpaneas/panosgeorgiadis_blog/content/post/openfaas.md

 ## What is serverless

 Serveless doesn’t mean there are no servers.
-There are servers, they do exist.
-They are just someone else servers that this guy is responsible for managing and scaling them up for you.
+There are servers, they *do* exist.
+They are just someone's else servers who is responsible for managing and scaling them up for you.
 You just send the code, the code runs and you forget about it.

-What do you mean forget about it?
-Well, there’s an element of a system managing them for you.
-You see,  when I told you earlier “there are somebody’s else servers, I never told you that this somebody is a real person”.
+What do you mean *forget about it?* Well, there’s an element of a system managing them for you.
+You see, when I told you earlier *there are somebody’s else servers*, I never told you that this somebody is a real person.
 When you deploy a function in openFaaS, Kubernetes takes care of managing these functions: if they are have problems, k8s will fix them for you.
 If the usage increases, k8s will auto-scale them for you.
 If there’s a new version, k8s will update them for you.
 So, we have system doing the hard work for us.